 - Question from Reddit

-In this guide, we’ll walk you through how to recover files deleted by virus and keep your data safe in the future.
+Now, let's learn how to recover files infected by a virus attack, from built-in Windows commands to professional recovery tools, to keep your data safe in the future.

 Many times, a virus might just move or "soft delete" your files.
 Here’s how you can check: